StreamingManager (Streaming Cache)

 fn main() {

-// Get the number of entries
+// NOT the total number of entries persisted to disk — cold entries

-let count = manager.entry_count();
+let warm_count = manager.entry_count();

-// Clear all entries
+// Clear all entries (moka, redb, and on-disk bodies)

 manager.clear().await?;

-// Run pending maintenance tasks
+// Run pending moka maintenance tasks

 manager.run_pending_tasks().await;